Skip to main content

 What You’ll Learn

-• Develop a grounded, confident approach to conflict in couples therapy
+• How to understand conflict in couples therapy through a relational lens

 Karen Murphy